Salamand

 To the Semitt Falls

 The Semitt Falls are relatively close to Salamand as the crow flies, just across the mountains to the southwest, but reaching them involves a fairly long trip.
 There are two potential routes.
-The easier of the two is to head west until you reach a river flowing into the sea, then follow that river back east to the Falls.
+The easier of the two is to head west until you reach a river flowing into the mountains, then follow that river back east to the Falls.
 This route has the extra advantage of being half traveled on Canoe, where you will not be attacked.
-You'll want to conserve resources on your way to and from the dungeon, so the fewer battles you have, the better.
+You'll want to conserve resources on your way to the dungeon, so the fewer battles you have, the better.

 The other route is long and almost entirely on foot.
 Head south from Salamand and follow the mountain ranges southwest and then west.
 You'll see a lake to the north, which is the same lake where the Semitt Falls entrance lies, but that entrance is at the top of the waterfall and you're stuck at the bottom.
 Instead, continue west, turn turn north until you reach a mountain pass that merges with the river that leads to the top of the Falls.
 There isn't much reason to take this route, but it's good to know about if you get lost while exploring the world.